particle-iot/realtek_ambd_sdk_public/project/realtek_amebaD_va0_example/example_sources/I2S/mbed/i2s/readme.txt

 Example Description

-This example describes how to use i2s by using mbed extend api
+This example describes how to use i2s tx by using mbed extend api

 Requirement Components:
    -Extension board: RTL-AMEBA_EXT B1_1V0